Learn about the Most Common Household Things that can make your garden better and much easier. Some of these will surprise you!

-From creating a water fountain to bird feeder to self-watering pots, there are not just 3 or 4 uses; your old wine bottles can be used to complete these 26 DIY projects listed here
+From creating a water fountain to a bird feeder to self-watering pots, use your old wine bottles efficiently.
+If you want to know more uses, click here.

 Have pennies?
 Use them to control tomato blight.
-Also, drop a penny into the vase as it’s made of copper, which is a known fungicide (especially the older one, made before 1982) and helps in keeping your cut flowers fresh or you can create a penny birdhouse!
+Also, drop a penny into the vase as it’s made of copper, which is a known fungicide (especially the older one, made before 1982) as it helps in keeping your cut flowers fresh.

 Have aspirin tablets?
-Use them in your garden–fight fungal diseases, propagate plants from cuttings successfully and quickly, and improve the productivity of your fruit trees.
-Check out the science behind these claims in this article.
+Use them in your garden to fight fungal diseases, propagate plants from cuttings successfully and quickly, and improve the productivity of your fruit trees.

 5. Aluminum Foil

-Certain spices are really useful in the garden like cinnamon.
-It can protect plants from fungal diseases, help you in deterring ants, and in propagating cuttings.
+Certain spices are really useful in the garden, like cinnamon.
+It can protect plants from fungal diseases, help you deter ants, and propagate cuttings.

-Turmeric has antiseptic properties, and it can be used as a pesticide to deter ants.
+Turmeric has antiseptic properties and can be used as a pesticide to deter ants.
 Its ability to heal wounds is also well-known.
 Get more information on Turmeric uses in the garden here.
-Similarly, you can use black pepper and hot pepper.

 9. Plastic Bottles

 Plastic bottles can be recycled into vertical planters and pots to grow shallow roots plants.
-You can make self-watering containers or a mosquito trap as well.
-Doing other crafts is also possible, for example, this DIY soda bottle hedgehog planter here!
+You can also make self-watering containers.

 10. Burlap Sacks